pappasam/npd/c2_intro_python/assignments/a2_shapes_classes.md

 ## Minimum requirements for full credit

-* Create a new git repositofy with the following structure
+* Create a new git repository with the following structure

 ```txt
 npd_c2_a2/